DanHUMassMed/Francis_Lab/unc17_eat4-Mar--2023/README.md

 <br>

 We are hoping to see whether genes involved in redox homeostasis are impacted, but any changes would be interesting since RNA-seq results for these animals aren’t currently available.

+### Notes:

+* This pipeline was __not initially run from this configuration__ it was run directly from `RNA-Seq-Nextflow -r v1.0.2`

+* The run output data can be found: https://www.dropbox.com/scl/fo/kiwy15rqfvtrssfw6ti2v/h?rlkey=sjgd1b72jkiljisdrbz4e2dkk&dl=0